jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

-Once you are loggeg in, use the `docker-compose` orchestrator to launch our micro services.
+Once you are logged in, use the `docker-compose` orchestrator to launch our micro services.
 We will start our docker containers by issueing the `up` command in our home directory.

 ```
 f5admin@containerhost:~$ docker-compose up
 ```

-This command will start a flurry of activity in your terminal session as three servies intialize and gradually communicate with each other to reach a ready state for external API access.
+This command will start a flurry of activity in your terminal session as three services intialize and gradually communicate with each other to reach a ready state for external API access.

 **Note:** watch some of what's going on.
 Do you see anything familiar?
-You should see many iControl REST URIs that you recognize as our application installes our TrustedDevices, TrustedProxy, and TrustedExtensions extensions to the Application Services Gateway.
+You should see many iControl REST URIs that you recognize as our application installs our TrustedDevices, TrustedProxy, and TrustedExtensions iControl LX extensions to the Application Services Gateway.
+Our application will use these extensions to provision the BIG-IPs.

 In the home directory there is a `docker-compose.yaml` file which details what container images to start and their relationship with each other.
 Our example deployment is comprised of 3 service, each in their own container.